|

 Regional Insights

-North America dominates the market throughout the
+North America dominated the market throughout the

 projection period, primarily due to the government's concerted efforts to boost